futuereprojects/gspread2/README.md

 A wrapper around [gspread](https://github.com/burnash/gspread) for easier usage.
 Intended to provide features and syntax similar to [OpenPyXL](https://bitbucket.org/openpyxl/openpyxl).

-> DISCLAIMER: This library is still under development!
+> DISCLAIMER: This library is still under development!\
+> Until v1.0.0 is released, assume everything is subject to change.

 ## Features

 - Cell Formatting such as Fonts, Colors and Borders
 - OpenPyXL functions such as `iter_rows()` and `iter_cols()`
-- Values are automatically applied to the sheet when updated
+- ~~Values are automatically applied to the sheet when updated~~ See Issue #1

 ## Roadmap/TODO